The Best Oven In The World

 6.6 cubic feet capacity

-One of the reasons the GE JB860SJSS is so popular is the fact that it has two ovens.
+One of the reasons this oven is so popular is the fact that it has two ovens.
 If you’re the main cook for a big family, you’ll know how useful a dual-element heating system is.
 You can cook at different temperatures and configure the oven racks into six different configurations for a wide variety of cooking needs.
 The main oven has a large capacity of 4.4 cubic feet and the smaller oven is 2.2 cubic feet.

 Great use of space on the cooktop